-Pulmonary Rehabilitation is treatment programme for those who experience shortness of breath every day.
+Pulmonary rehabilitation is a treatment programme for those who experience shortness of breath every day.
 It helps Patients to cope with how their chest condition affects their day to day life.

 It is commonly recommended for people with Bronchiectasis, Pulmonary Fibrosis and COPD (including emphysema, chronic bronchitis and asthma).
-People that have these conditions usually complain of shortness of breath, cough, phlegm and chest tightness.
+People that have these conditions usually complain of persistent shortness of breath, cough, phlegm and chest tightness.

-The aims of Pulmonary Rehabilitation are:
+The aims of pulmonary rehabilitation are:

-- What is COPD?
-What is ILD?
+- What is COPD/ILD?

-- The Role of Exercise
+- The role of exercise

-- Clearing Secretions 1
+- Clearing secretions 1

 - Clearing secretions 2

-- Pacing and Energy Conservation
+- Pacing and energy conservation

-- Goal Setting
+- Goal setting

 - Social Services and Carer Support

-- Managing Stress
+- Managing stress

-- Stress and Anxiety
+- Stress and anxiety

-- Nutrition and Hydration
+- Nutrition and hydration

-- Holidays and Travel
+- Holidays and travel

-Self Management of COPD
+- Self-management of COPD

-- After PRP finishes
+- What happens after PRP finishes

 What will happen?